hathitrust/holdings-backend/format_and_overlap_determination.md

 : Collection of HT Items, Holdings, and Concordance pairs united by a list of OCNs determined to be equivalent.

 **Bib Record**
-: A preferred record from the Zephir clustering system containing one or more HT Items.
-Has a single Hathitrust record ID.
+: A preferred record from Zephir containing one or more HT Items with a single Hathitrust record ID.

 **HT Item**
 : Volume ID and associated metadata taken from the [Hathifiles](https://www.hathitrust.org/hathifiles).

 **Print Serials List**
-: List of Record Ids determined to be serials by some unknown UMich process.
+: List of Record Ids determined to be serials by some unknown UMich process performed by Automation, Indexing, and Metadata.
 List is limited to those held by UMich.

 **Large Clusters**
 : Clusters large enough that they create implementation problems.
 Identified by an OCN, there are currently 11 on the list.